coda/packs-sdk/docs/reference/sdk/interfaces/InvocationLocation.md

 # Interface: InvocationLocation

-Information about the Coda environment and doc this formula was invoked from.
+Information about the Coda environment and doc this formula was invoked from, for Coda internal use.
-This is mostly for Coda internal use and we do not recommend relying on it.

 ## Properties